Max Frisch: First novel

 Between February and October 1933 he travelled extensively through eastern and southeastern Europe, financing his expeditions with reports written for newspapers and magazines.
 One of his first contributions was a report on the Prague World Ice Hockey Championship (1933) for the Neue Zürcher Zeitung.
 Other destinations were Budapest, Belgrade, Sarajevo, Dubrovnik, Zagreb, Istanbul, Athens, Bari, and Rome.
 Another product of this extensive tour was Frisch's first novel, Jürg Reinhart, which appeared in 1934.
 In it Reinhart represents the author, undertaking a trip through the Balkans as a way to find purpose in life.
 In the end the eponymous hero concludes that he can only become fully adult by performing a "manly act".
-This he achieves by helping the terminally ill daughter of his landlady end her life painlessly.
+He does so by helping his landlady's daughter, who is terminally ill, end her life painlessly.

 Käte Rubensohn and Germany

-In the summer of 1934 Frisch met Käte Rubensohn, who was three years his junior.
+In the summer of 1934, Frisch met Käte Rubensohn, who was three years his junior.
 The next year the two developed a romantic liaison.
-Rubensohn, who was Jewish, had emigrated from Berlin to continue her studies, which had been interrupted by government-led anti-semitism and race-based legislation in Germany.
+Rubensohn, who was Jewish, had emigrated from Berlin to continue her studies, which had been interrupted by government-led antisemitism and race-based legislation in Germany.
 In 1935 Frisch visited Germany for the first time.
-He kept a diary, later published as Kleines Tagebuch einer deutschen Reise (Short Diary of a German Trip), in which he described and criticised the anti-semitism he encountered.
+He kept a diary, later published as Kleines Tagebuch einer deutschen Reise (Short Diary of a German Trip), in which he described and criticised the antisemitism he encountered.
 At the same time, Frisch recorded his admiration for the Wunder des Lebens (Wonder of Life) exhibition staged by Herbert Bayer, an admirer of the Hitler government's philosophy and policies.
 (Bayer was later forced to flee the country after annoying Hitler).
 Frisch failed to anticipate how Germany's National Socialism would evolve, and his early apolitical novels were published by the Deutsche Verlags-Anstalt (DVA) without encountering any difficulties from the German censors.
 During the 1940s Frisch developed a more critical political consciousness.
 His failure to become more critical sooner has been attributed in part to the conservative spirit at the University of Zurich, where several professors were openly sympathetic with Hitler and Mussolini.
 Frisch was never tempted to embrace such sympathies, as he explained much later, because of his relationship with Käte Rubensohn, even though the romance itself ended in 1939 after she refused to marry him.